nvpro-samples/vk_animated_clusters/README.md

 We also recommend having a look at [NVIDIA GameWorks RTX Mega Geometry (coming soon)](https://github.com/NVIDIAGameWorks/RTX-Megageometry), which demonstrates tessellation of subdivision surfaces in DirectX 12.

+## Third Party

+[meshoptimizer](https://github.com/zeux/meshoptimizer) can be used for as alternative for clusterization, and is always used when the triangles within a cluster are re-ordered to improve triangle strips.